victorliu-sq/PaperWriting/FlashSMP.md

 The loop continues until a proposal is accepted or all women on the man's list have been proposed to.
 The use of atomic operations ensures consistency and correctness across multiple threads operating in parallel.
 This parallel processing approach significantly speeds up the computation by leveraging the power of CUDA-enabled GPUs, allowing many proposals and updates to occur simultaneously.

+### Unused

+A straightforward solution is to use barrier synchronization.
+In parallel computing, a barrier is a method that forces threads or processes to wait until all participating threads reach a certain point in the code to ensure synchronized behavior.
+However, this approach can lead to high communication traffic due to all threads repeatedly accessing a global variable to check their status, diminishing scalability.
+An alternative method, as utilized in \cite{lerring2017parallel}, involves the use of an atomic instruction known as compare-and-swap (CAS) for synchronization in multithreading.
+CAS works by taking two values: a new value to be written to a memory location and a comparison value to ensure the operation's validity.
+It reads the old value from the memory, compares it with the provided comparison value, and, if they match, writes the new value to the memory location—all in a single atomic operation.
+The old value is returned, indicating whether the substitution was successful based on whether the return value matches the comparison value.
+Nevertheless, CAS can lead to inefficiencies in high-contention scenarios, such as when multiple threads (simulating men proposing to the same woman) compete to update a shared resource.
+In such cases, only one thread succeeds, while the others must retry, leading to wasted efforts due to CAS failures and significant overhead from frequent synchronization among many processors.